- How is salivary gland cancer treated?

 - Nausea and vomiting

-These side effects are usually short-term and go away after treatment is finished.
-There are often ways to lessen these side effects.
-For example, there are drugs that can be given to help prevent or reduce nausea and vomiting.
+There are often ways to lessen these side effects, and they usually go away after treatment is finished.
 Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let him or her know when you do have side effects so they can be managed effectively.
+For example, drugs can be given to help prevent or reduce nausea and vomiting.

 Some drugs can have other side effects.
 For example, cisplatin, carboplatin, and paclitaxel can damage nerves (called neuropathy).
 This can sometimes lead to hearing loss or symptoms in the hands and feet such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
-In most cases this improves or goes away once treatment is stopped, but it may be long lasting in some people.
-You should report this, as well as any other side effects or changes you notice while getting chemotherapy, to your medical team so that they can be treated promptly.
-In some cases, the doses of the chemotherapy drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.
+In most cases this improves or goes away once treatment stops, but it can last a long time in some people.
+You should report this to your medical team, as well as any other side effects while getting chemo, so that they can be treated right away.
+In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.

-For more information on chemotherapy, see our document called Understanding Chemotherapy: A Guide for Patients and Families.
+For more information on chemo, see the Chemotherapy section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.